tfsjohan/boatrental/readme.md

 The web api is very basic and only has the functionality required for the specification.
 It is not meant to be used in a production environment.

-## More specific info

-I've added notes to the reviewer inline in the code where I thought it was necessary.